WilsonPercival/WilsonPercival/offline json update bug/offline_json_update_bug_r308s.md

 ![a1](https://user-images.githubusercontent.com/91274932/188254102-d281977a-5c30-45c4-91eb-bbd71459e789.png)

-After I uploaded the second export to the server (which is without `offline.json`).
+After I uploaded the second export to the server (which is without `offline.json and sw.js`).
 It can be seen that in the console `warn 404 offline.json`:

 ![a2](https://user-images.githubusercontent.com/91274932/188254130-102cc7fb-832f-42f9-8784-cbfee50611bf.png)